elomarii/CTF_4_DAY/TryHackMe/Nax.md

 Megapixels                      : 0.980
 ```

-There we have our author name as the artist.
+There we have our author's name as the artist.

 For the next step, a username is required.
 A username of what service? we can fuzz the web application for more directories.
 Spoil alert: the room is about Nagios so we expect it to be in the results.
 ```
-$ ffuf -w /usr/share/seclists/Discovery/Web-Content/directory-list-2.3-small.txt:FUZZ -u "http://<machine_ip>/FUZZ"
+$ ffuf -w /usr/share/seclists/Discovery/Web-Content/directory-list-2.3-small.txt:FUZZ -u "http://<target_ip>/FUZZ"

 <...snip...>
 javascript              [Status: 301, Size: 319, Words: 20, Lines: 10, Duration: 41ms]
 nagios                  [Status: 401, Size: 460, Words: 42, Lines: 15, Duration: 44ms]
 ```

-Alternativly, the source code of the home page indicates a path `/nagiosxi/`
+Alternatively, the source code of the home page indicates a path `/nagiosxi/`.
 ![image](https://github.com/elomarii/CTF_4_DAY/assets/106914699/57bcd0ba-e59a-403b-b095-71d762a053a8)

-Navigating to `http://<machin_ip>/nagiosxi/`, we find a login page for the Nagios XI dashboard.\
+Navigating to `http://<target_ip>/nagiosxi/`, we find a login page for the Nagios XI dashboard.\
 The intuition based on the previous questions is to derive a username from the artist name "Pieter Cornelis Mondriaan".
-However this was a trap and has nothing to do with the next quesitons.\
+However, this was a trap and has nothing to do with the next question.\
-If we take a look at what default usernames Nagios uses for its products, we find a list of potential answers, including the one we're looking for; the default Nagios admin username `nagiosadmin`.
+If we take a look at what default usernames Nagios uses for its products, we find a list of potential answers, including the one we're looking for; the default Nagios XI admin username `nagiosadmin`.

 Back to our picture.
-I found, after a considerable amount of time, that piet is actually a programming language.
+I found, after a considerable amount of time, that piet is a programming language.
 From [here](https://esolangs.org/wiki/Piet), we read:
 > Piet is a stack-based esoteric programming language in which programs look like abstract paintings.
 It uses 20 colors, of which 18 are related cyclically through a lightness cycle and a hue cycle.
 A single stack is used for data storage, together with some unusual operations.

-We can execute the picture `PI3T.PNg` using an online tool like [npiet online](https://www.bertnase.de/npiet/npiet-execute.php), and then finding the password: `n3p3UQ&9BjLp4$7uhWdY`.
+We can execute the picture `PI3T.PNg` using an online tool like [npiet online](https://www.bertnase.de/npiet/npiet-execute.php), and then find the password: `n3p3UQ&9BjLp4$7uhWdY`.

-Now lets launch metasploit and search for a useful exploit.
+Now let's launch Metasploit and search for a useful exploit.
 ```
 msf6 > search nagios xi type:exploit